cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * Stored (uses JavaScript stored on the site by the attacker)
 * DOM-based (client-side attack that actually modifies the DOM)

-Cross-site request forgery is very similar to reflected XSS (almost a subspecies), in that a target is induced to click on a link on one website (maybe webmail) that causes an action of the attacker’s choice to be taken on another website that the target is currently logged into.
+Cross-site request forgery is very similar to reflected XSS (almost a subspecies), in that a target is induced to click on a link on one website (maybe webmail) that causes an action of the attacker's choice to be taken on another website that the target is currently logged into.

 Server-side request forgery induces a server to communicate with another server in an unauthorized fashion.
 This is mostly about firewall bypass.